fairfield-ba510-spring2020/term-project-cornertable/.ipynb_checkpoints/README JF-checkpoint.md

 Our ERD, written in a star schema, is located in the ERD for data warehouse2.pdf file.

-Once the ERD was created, we then built the data warehouse (CourseDataWarehouse.db), our process documented in the CourseDataWarehouseETL notebook.
+Once the ERD was created, we then built the data warehouse (CourseDataWarehouse.db), our process documented in the CourseDataWarehouseETL_Done notebook.
 The dimension tables were contructed and populated first, followed by our fact table (CLASS_FACTS_DW).

 # Step 6 - Test CourseDataWarehouse.db for data integrity